splatlab/mantis/README.md

 ```

  The command takes the following options :
- - `--input-prefix,-p`: the directory where the output of coloreddbg command is present.
+ - `--query-prefix,-p`: the directory where the output of coloreddbg command is present.
  - `--output,-o`: the file where the query results should be written (default : `samples.output`).

  additionally the command takes the following mandatory _positional_ argument :